-There is a huge possibility that he or she knows you’ve never been inside his or her store before, but the doubt is still there and, hec if he or she will take the risk of losing your alleged loyalty…!
+There is a huge possibility that he or she knows you’ve never been inside his or her store before, but the doubt is still there and, the hec if he or she will take the risk of losing your alleged loyalty…!

-#2.
-I either pay 20,000LPB or I will never step in your store again
+#2 I either pay 20,000 L.L. or I’ll never step in your store again

 Anger… because he/she will not give in to threats.
 Sarcasm… because he/she really could not care less if “Mona” did not buy neon pink khaki pants.
 Fear… because he/she is just an employee and is scared to be blamed by the shop owner for losing a customer.

-#3.
-5 000LPB?
-My neighbor got it for 4,500 yesterday!
+#3 What?
+5 000 L.L.?
+My neighbor Mona just got it for 4,500 yesterday!

-This is were unnecessarily conflicts begin to rile up between the employees and the owner.
-Employees will accuse each other for lowering the price, and the shop owner would probably give in to the change in price because of the employees.
+This is where the shop owner gets stunned in total confusion and unnecessary conflicts begin to rile up between the employees and the owner.
+Employees will accuse each other of lowering the price, and the shop owner would probably give in to the change in price because of the employees.

-#4.
-Okay, don’t lower the price, but at least gift me something from your store!
+#4 Okay, don’t lower the price, but at least gift me something from your store!

 Aha!
 This is a tricky strategy.
 When the shop owner’s thoughts go for a nice black hairclip to give away, you are probably eying that exotic vase you probably could not have afforded.
 It’s the survival of the fittest here.
 You either win big or go home empty-handed.
 Choose your words wisely.

-#5.
-It’s for 100,000 LBP, but it’s only 20,000 for you
+#5 It’s for 100,000 L.L, but it’s only 20,000 for you

 This is a strategy by the shop owner.
 NEVER fall for that.
 There is no way in hell a seller will lower prices because your hair looks nice.
 This product probably costs less than the price he/she is offering especially for you.
 If you fall for that trick, you might as well tip the seller for being so mischievously witty.